MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/send-texts-hololens.md

 > [!Note]
 > If a message is sent from another user when the chat window isn’t open, a red dot will appear on the **Chat icon**, but your chat window will not automatically open.

-During a Remote Assist call, you will only see text messages and links to snapshots sent during the call.
+During a Dynamics 365 Remote Assist call, you will only see text messages and links to snapshots sent during the call.
 After a call ends, you can access the text messages and links in the Teams chat log.